coreyjonoliver/dotfiles/README.md

 dotfiles
 ========
 My personal dotfiles.
 The layout is modeled for use with GNU Stow.
-Special thanks to Brandon Invergo's, whose [blog][1] was where I originally happened upon the idea of using my dotfiles in conjunction with Stow.
+Special thanks to Brandon Invergo, whose [blog][1] was where I originally happened upon the idea of using my dotfiles in conjunction with Stow.

 Usage
 -----